 Several respondents reported having increased operations (including for small molecule APIs) and investing in new equipment and facilities in Europe.
 One respondent to the 2023 survey had reported increased business in Europe with higher revenues for one specific product only, and another mentioned the decision to expand or build three EU manufacturing sites, resulting in investments of EUR 600 million, and 300 new manufacturing jobs.
 Additionally, in the 2024 survey, one respondent stated that they were able to successfully launch 2 products from the EU on day 1 thanks to the SPC waiver provision; otherwise, the launch would not have been as successful, or the volumes would have been much lower.
 One respondent also reported to have manufactured 6 APIs and 5 finished dosage forms in Europe thanks to the SPC Waiver.
 Furthermore, the SPC Waiver provision was reported to be a stimulating factor for establishing partnerships using EU-based manufacturing site as the main supply chain.
 It also stimulated the establishment of a new manufacturing site in the EU for highly potent products.
 Additional new manufacturing activities were reported in Germany, Austria, the Netherlands and Ireland.
+In the 2025 survey, some companies confirmed continued or expanded investment in EU manufacturing, with one reporting sustained expansion of a production site in Slovenia, and another stating that the waiver contributed to their decision to relocate some activities back to the EU.
+The waiver has also encouraged several respondents to implement internal SPC monitoring systems in preparation for potential future use.

-However, some respondents reported they did not increase operations in Europe due to the SPC Waiver, with one stating that the Waiver, in its current form, is not attractive for investments in the EU.
+However, some respondents confirmed they did not increase operations in Europe due to the SPC Waiver, with one stating that the Waiver, in its current form, is not attractive for investments in the EU.
 These companies expressed dissatisfaction with the legal uncertainties and the unnecessary conditionalities and limitations in the legislation.
 Some respondents stated they have not elaborated data on the increase of operation in Europe yet.
 Some preferred not to disclose this information.

 Savings for companies triggered by the SPC Waiver in 2023 were reported to be up to €10mn.
+In 2025, companies again reported the same level of savings.
 Most companies, however, found it too early to assess the amount of savings, or do not expect savings at all with the current version of the SPC Waiver.
 In terms of jobs, one company reported the creation of 100-500 new jobs in the EU.
 Seven companies reported the SPC Waiver allowed them to create up to 100 new jobs within the EU according to the 2023 Survey, and two additional companies reported the same numbers in the 2024 Survey.
-For the other respondents, this information is still unknown.
+In the 2025 Survey, no new job creation data was reported, and, for other respondents, this information remains unknown.

-How to increase use and business impact of the SPC Waiver:
+• How to increase use and business impact of the SPC Waiver:

-44% of the respondents stated that they would have decided to use the SPC Waiver in the absence of the existing complex conditionalities and limitations for its use.
+44% of the respondents confirmed that they would have decided to use the SPC Waiver in the absence of the existing complex conditionalities and limitations for its use.
 These limitations discouraged them from investing in Europe and led them to choose a non-EU country for manufacturing investments.
 One respondent reported to be "largely dissatisfied" with the SPC Waiver due to the existing unnecessary obstacles and stressed that for the same reasons it is not planning future biosimilar production in Europe, but rather in non-EU countries.
-In detail, uncertainties in the application of the SPC Waiver, the 6- month limitation being too short period for EU day 1 launch, and concerns with disclosing sensitive information were named.
+In detail, uncertainties in the application of the SPC Waiver, the 6- month limitation being too short period for EU Day-one launch, and concerns with disclosing sensitive information were named.

-How users increase the impact of the SPC Waiver:
+• How users increase the impact of the SPC Waiver: